 Furniture layout and placement of the TV is an interesting subject.
 I’m always amused when discussing where best to put the TV which invariably leads to a discussion about how it’s not really used or when, just for movies and it shouldn’t be the centre of attention, etc. TVs and interior design are not mutually exclusive or reflect some lack of sophistication – we pretty much all have one and there’s nothing wrong with actually seeing it in your space.
-I for one love Netflix.
-There, I said it.
+I for one, love a night in with Netflix.

 But the electrical and lighting plans are just one aspect of the planning.
 Details like moving walls, flooring, custom interior doors, bathroom tiles, fixtures and recessed niches are all things to consider asking about when looking at the plans with the builder or real estate agent.

 Most builders will just offer a cable sticking out of the wall over the bathroom mirror but what if you’d like suspended or wall mounted lights?
 Due to the nature of construction planning, this would have to be discussed before construction begins.
 When it comes to the bathroom fixtures, would you be happy with the standard sink mounted variety or do you want to kick it up a notch with wall mounted faucets and taps?

 I recently met with clients at the site of their beautiful new apartment which is currently under construction.
 Although the builder was offering some great details, the clients were interested in some changes.
 Instead of the standard, small 6 cm high baseboards, I suggested elegant and modern 16 cm Jugendstil (Art Nouveau) or Bauhaus style profile baseboards but because the contruction was already 60% finished, this would incur extra costs.